SophiaG18/Pearlescence-Artist-Software/README.md

 Sophia Gao: Fixed the issue regarding layers with circle and rectangle.

 Anna Fang: Worked with Sophia on fixing issue with layers ^^.

+##### 6/3:

+Sophia Gao:

+Anna Fang: Researched how to best implent layer merging between PImages and PLayers; implemented a new "merge method", added new case for layer merge, and edited the interface to include new instructions.